+Recommend that the Board of Supervisors adopt the Mitigated Negative Declaration prepared for Initial Study (IS) Application No. 7543; and

+• Recommend that the Board of Supervisors find that the proposed rezone of five acres from RR (Rural Residential) Zone District to C-6(c) (General Commercial, Conditional) Zone District is consistent with the General Plan, including the Housing Element, and the Sierra-South Regional Plan.
+Although the proposed rezone will reduce the inventory of land identified in the Housing Element for development of housing for above moderate income population by five units, the proposal meets findings A and B of Government Code Sections 65863(b)(1).
+Note that these findings are made based on the quantitative analysis discussed on pages 11 and 12 of the staff report.
+The remaining unmet need for Fresno County's share of its Regional Housing Needs Allocation (RHNA) for the above moderate income population can be accommodated in the remaining capacity of inventory identified in the Housing Element; and

-- Recommend that the Board of Supervisors adopt the Mitigated Negative Declaration prepared for Initial Study (IS) Application No. 7543; and - Recommend that the Board of Supervisors determine that the proposed C-6(c) (General Commercial, Conditional) Zone District is consistent with the General Plan and County-adopted Sierra-South Regional Plan and approve Amendment Application No. 3835 with the recommended Mitigation Measures, Conditions of Approval and Project Notes; and - Direct the Secretary to prepare a Resolution to forward Amendment Application No. 3835 to the Board of Supervisors with a recommendation of approval, subject to the Mitigation Measures and Conditions of Approval as listed in the Staff Report.
+• Direct the Secretary to prepare a Resolution to forward Amendment Application No. 3835 to the Board of Supervisors with a recommendation of approval, subject to the Mitigation Measures and Conditions of Approval as listed in the Staff Report.